giraud/reasonml-idea-plugin/README.md

 - Modules from `node_modules` folder are not resolved (GoTo is not working on `Array.sort`)?

-  Ensure that `node_modules` folder is not exlucded from IDE index.
+  Ensure that `node_modules` folder is not excluded from IDE index.

 ## Development